 The Galaxy Note 20 phones are expensive, so investing in a case that will protect them from bumps and bruises is a good idea.
 You can check out our roundup of the best ones below.

 Neither of the Galaxy Note 20 phones has a headphone jack, so the best option is to opt for a pair of Bluetooth headphones.
-You have plenty to choose from, including the company’s brand-new Galaxy Buds Live, which made their debut alongside the two phones.
+You have plenty to choose from, including the company’s Galaxy Buds Live, which made their debut alongside the two phones.
+Then there’s also the newer Galaxy Buds Pro.

 If you’re into smartwatches, Samsung’s new Galaxy Watch 3 goes nicely with a Note 20 phone.
 But if you don’t like it for whatever reason, there are plenty of alternatives available, which you can check out in our best smartwatches post at the link.